ShadowSlayer03/QuickShrink-API/README.md

 ## Overview

-QuickShrink API provides a simple and efficient way to create short URLs.
+- QuickShrink API provides a simple and efficient way to create short URLs.
-It's built using Node.js and Express, and it leverages MongoDB for storage.
+- It's built using Node.js and Express, and it leverages MongoDB for storage.
-This API is perfect for applications needing URL shortening functionality.
+- This API is perfect for applications needing URL shortening functionality.

 Below is the documentation on how to interact with the QuickShrink API.

 ## Getting Started

-### API UR:
+### API URL:

-The API Base URL is set up as https://quickshrink-api
+The API Base URL is set up as https://quickshrink-api.vercel.app/

 ## Endpoints